kyma-project/serverless/docs/contributor/configurability-of-serverless.md

 Following the motivation of [Kyma modularization](https://kyma-project.io/docs/kyma/latest/01-overview/#kyma-modules), Serverless is now a module that you can enable and disable.
 Serverless has its own Serverless Operator which is installed in the target Kyma runtime by infrastructure operators based on the module descriptor (`Module Template`).
-Serverless Operator watches Serverless custom resource (CR) to re-configure (reconcile) the Serverless instalation.
+Serverless Operator watches Serverless custom resource (CR) to re-configure (reconcile) the Serverless installation.

 ## Serverless CR